When I first started out in my photography career nine years ago, I labeled myself as an outdoor natural light photographer.

 These are easier to control compared to the reflective umbrella lights.
 They produce very broad and soft lighting.

 Shoot through umbrellas are cheaper than softboxes.
 They also often come with stands, lights and all the tools needed to setup.
+If you need to add them to your kit, we suggest the NEEWER Studio Umbrella as a great value option.

 Reflective Umbrella Lighting